 AutoRegEmbed does not possess inherent mechanisms to filter or detect malicious or harmful content in the data it processes.
 While the model is capable of generating embeddings from a wide range of text inputs, it lacks the ability to evaluate the ethical or safety implications of the data.
 This makes it vulnerable to issues related to biased, offensive, or otherwise problematic content present in the training corpus.
 In cases where the training data contains harmful or discriminatory material, the embeddings generated by AutoRegEmbed may inadvertently carry forward these biases, potentially leading to unintended and undesirable outcomes when applied to real-world tasks.

 To mitigate this risk, we recommend that users of AutoRegEmbed ensure that the training data is carefully curated, and ideally, filtered for harmful content.
-By using safe and ethically sourced data, the model’s potential for propagating bias or harm can be minimized.
 Additionally, users should be cautious when applying AutoRegEmbed to sensitive domains, where the generation of unsafe or biased embeddings could have significant consequences.